Time to learn how to sew a baby blanket with Minky Fabric.

 Step 7: Flip

 Insert your hand through the gap and turn your blanket right sides out.
 Using a chopstick or your preferred turning tool, gently poke out the corners to make neat points.
-Fold in the seam allowance at the turning space and pin it so that the edges of the two fabrics line up with each other, forming a straight line with that side of your blanket.
+Fold in the seam allowance at the turning space and pin it so that the edges of the two fabrics line up with each other.
+You should form a straight line with that side of your blanket.

 Step 8: Top stitch